-In accordance with Government Auditing Standards, we have also issued our report dated December 2, 2022, on our consideration of Neighbors in Need of Services, Inc. and subsidiaries' internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
-The purpose of that report is solely to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the effectiveness of Neighbors in Need of Services, Inc. and subsidiaries' internal control over financial reporting or on compliance.
-That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering Neighbors in Need of Services, Inc. and subsidiaries' internal control over financial reporting and compliance.
+In accordance with Government Auditing Standards, we have also issued our report dated December 15, 2023, on our consideration of Neighbors in Need of Services, Inc. and subsidiaries' internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
+The purpose of that report is solely to describe the scope of our testing of internal control over financial reporting and not to provide an opinion on the effectiveness of Neighbors in Need of Services, Inc. and subsidiaries' internal control over financial reporting or on compliance.
+That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering Neighbors in Need of Services, Inc. and subsidiaries in Need of Services, Inc. and subsidiaries in Need of Services, Inc. and subsidiaries of compliance with Government Auditing Standards in considering Neighbors in Need of Services, Inc. and compliance.